Mayday (2021 film): Production

 In November 2019, it was announced Grace Van Patten, Mia Goth, Juliette Lewis, Soko and Havana Rose Liu had joined the cast of the film, with Karen Cinorre directing from a screenplay she wrote.

 Principal photography began in November 2019.
+The film in its entirety was shot in Croatia, namely towns of Pula, Rijeka and Opatija.

 Release

 The film had its world premiere at the 2021 Sundance Film Festival on January 31, 2021.
 In June 2021, Magnolia Pictures acquired distribution rights to the film.

 Critical response

 On Rotten Tomatoes, 50% of 66 reviews are positive, and the average rating is 5.80/10.
 The critics consensus on the website reads: "Viewers may not be left sending out distress calls, but despite interesting ideas and a solid setup, Mayday leaves a frustrating amount of potential untapped."
 On Metacritic the film has a score of 45% based on reviews from 6 critics, indicating "mixed or average reviews".